ethpandaops/ethereum-package/README.md

   # Defaults to 2048
   eth1_follow_distance: 2048

-  # The epoch at which the capella and deneb forks are set to occur.
+  # The epoch at which the capella/deneb/electra forks are set to occur.
   capella_fork_epoch: 0
   deneb_fork_epoch: 500
   electra_fork_epoch: null